SCI REMC is a trusted cooperative serving our diverse communities with innovative energy solutions and life-enhancing services.

 SCI REMC is a leader among other co-ops in its technological advancements and community involvement.
 SCI REMC hosts several community programs, including Operation RoundUp, where our members round up their electric bill payments to the nearest dollar.
-Through this program, our members have distributed more than $3.3 million in grants for area charitable organizations and civic groups.
-In addition, SCI REMC sponsors various community events and energy programs for area youths.
+Through this program, our members have distributed more than $3.8 million in grants for area charitable organizations and civic groups.
+In addition, SCI REMC sponsors various community events and energy programs for youths.
 SCI REMC is also leading the way in energy efficiency programs, constantly educating its members about the importance of when to use energy and how to use less energy while offering energy management services.
-Some of those free services include online energy calculators, home energy audits, appliance recycling, and water heater discounts.
+Some of those services include free online energy calculators, free home energy audits, and rebates.

 Fiscal responsibility Accountability Member-focused